 You can register to as many exams as you like and you can withdraw your registration without explanation until one week before the exam.
 A withdrawal at a later stage requires a medical attestation from a doctor.
 A registration outside the registration period or re-registration after withdrawing is not possible.
 We recommend that you register for all exams that you might like to take during the semester.
 Then, when it becomes clear that you will not be able to take all of them you can later (but one week before the date) withdraw.
-During the Corona-pandemic, additional or different rules may be put in place at any time.
-Find possible changes also by following the above link.
+Find more information and possible changes by following the above link.

 Exams that are no exams (or are they?)